Norton on the map

 Crime and Anti-Social Behaviour in Norton

 Recorded crime levels are lower than the national average.
-Other theft is prevalent across Norton, with 1 recorded incidents in January 2026.
+Anti-social behaviour is prevalent across Norton, with 1 recorded incidents in May 2026.

 Deprivation and Employment in Norton